Neural-Systems-at-UIO/nutil/docs/index.rst

-..

 **Nutil: Neuroscience Image Processing and Analysis Utilities**

 **Introduction**

 Nutil simplifies the pre-and-post processing of 2D brain image data from mouse and rat.
-Nutil is developed as a standalone application and requires no experience to execute.
-The user specifies the input and output folders and the parameters for the pre-and post- processing operations in the Nutil graphical user interface (GUI).
+Nutil is developed as a standalone applicationand requires no experience to execute.
+The user specifies the input and output folders and the parameters for the pre-and post-processing operations in the Nutil graphical user interface (GUI).

    Pre-processing operations include conversion of images from JPEG, PNG and untiled TIFF to tiled TIFF format (*TiffCreator)*; 2D